 School of Nursing faculty conduct epidemiological and community-settings research in the following categories:

-University Nursing Associates (UNA), a division of the University of Mississippi Medical Center, successfully operate school-based clinics at Brown Elementary, Rowan Middle School and Johnson Elementary.
+University Nursing Associates (UNA), a division of the University of Mississippi Medical Center, successfully operate school-based clinics at Galloway Elementary and Johnson Elementary.
 More information